-(a) A list of the districts served by the Michigan Virtual School.

-3 (b) A list of virtual course titles available to districts.
-4 (c) The total number of virtual course enrollments and 5 information on registrations and completions by course.

-(d) The overall course completion rate percentage.

-7 (8) In addition to the information listed in subsection (7), 8 the report under subsection (7) shall also include a plan to serve 9 at least 600 schools with courses from the Michigan Virtual School 10 or with content available through the internet-based platform 11 identified in subsection (2) (b) (ix).

-12 (9) The governor may appoint an advisory group for the Michigan Virtual Learning Research Institute established under 13 14 subsection (2).
-The members of the advisory group shall serve at the pleasure of the governor and shall serve without compensation.
-15 16 The purpose of the advisory group is to make recommendations to the 17 governor, the legislature, and the president and board of the 18 Michigan Virtual University that will accelerate innovation in this 19 state's education system in a manner that will prepare elementary 20 and secondary students to be career and college ready and that will 21 promote the goal of increasing the percentage of citizens of this 22 state with high-quality degrees and credentials to at least 60% by 23 2025.

-(10) Not later than November 1 - 2017, OF EACH YEAR, the Michigan Virtual University shall submit to the house and senate appropriations subcommittees on state school aid, the state budget director, and the house and senate fiscal agencies a detailed
+- (a) A list of the districts served by the Michigan Virtual School. - 3 (b) A list of virtual course titles available to districts. - 4 (c) The total number of virtual course enrollments and - 5 information on registrations and completions by course. - 6 (d) The overall course completion rate percentage. - 7 (8) In addition to the information listed in subsection (7), - 8 the report under subsection (7) shall also include a plan to serve - 9 at least 600 schools with courses from the Michigan Virtual School - 10 or with content available through the internet-based platform - 11 identified in subsection (2) (b) (ix). - 12 (9) The governor may appoint an advisory group for the - 13 Michigan Virtual Learning Research Institute established under - 14 subsection (2).
+The members of the advisory group shall serve at - 15 the pleasure of the governor and shall serve without compensation. - 16 The purpose of the advisory group is to make recommendations to the - 17 governor, the legislature, and the president and board of the - 18 Michigan Virtual University that will accelerate innovation in this - 19 state's education system in a manner that will prepare elementary - 20 and secondary students to be career and college ready and that will - 21 promote the goal of increasing the percentage of citizens of this - 22 state with high-quality degrees and credentials to at least 60% by - 23 2025. - 24 (10) Not later than November 1 , 2017, OF EACH YEAR, the - 25 Michigan Virtual University shall submit to the house and senate - 26 appropriations subcommittees on state school aid, the state budget - 27 director, and the house and senate fiscal agencies a detailed

-1 budget for the 2017-2018 THAT fiscal year that includes a breakdown 2 on its projected costs to deliver virtual educational services to 3 districts and a summary of the anticipated fees to be paid by 4 districts for those services.
-Not later than March 1 each year, the 5 Michigan Virtual University shall submit to the house and senate 6 appropriations subcommittees on state school aid, the state budget director, and the house and senate fiscal agencies a breakdown on 7 its actual costs to deliver virtual educational services to 8 districts and a summary of the actual fees paid by districts for 9 those services based on audited financial statements for the 10 11 immediately preceding fiscal year.

-(a) "Blended learning" means a hybrid instructional delivery model where pupils are provided content, instruction, and assessment, in part at a supervised educational facility away from home where the pupil and a teacher with a valid Michigan teaching certificate are in the same physical location and in part through internet-connected learning environments with some degree of pupil control over time, location, and pace of instruction.

-(b) "Cyber school" means a full-time instructional program of virtual courses for pupils that may or may not require attendance at a physical school location.

-(c) "Virtual course" means a course of study that is capable of generating a credit or a grade and that is provided in an interactive learning environment in which the majority of the curriculum is delivered using the internet and in which pupils are separated from their instructor or teacher of record by time or
+- 1 budget for the 2017-2018 THAT fiscal year that includes a breakdown - 2 on its projected costs to deliver virtual educational services to - 3 districts and a summary of the anticipated fees to be paid by - 4 districts for those services.
+Not later than March 1 each year, the - 5 Michigan Virtual University shall submit to the house and senate - 6 appropriations subcommittees on state school aid, the state budget - 7 director, and the house and senate fiscal agencies a breakdown on - 8 its actual costs to deliver virtual educational services to - 9 districts and a summary of the actual fees paid by districts for - 10 those services based on audited financial statements for the - 11 immediately preceding fiscal year. - 12 (11) As used in this section: - 13 (a) "Blended learning" means a hybrid instructional delivery - 14 model where pupils are provided content, instruction, and - 15 assessment, in part at a supervised educational facility away from - 16 home where the pupil and a teacher with a valid Michigan teaching - 17 certificate are in the same physical location and in part through - 18 internet-connected learning environments with some degree of pupil - 19 control over time, location, and pace of instruction. - 20 (b) "Cyber school" means a full-time instructional program of - 21 virtual courses for pupils that may or may not require attendance - 22 at a physical school location. - (c) "Virtual course" means a course of study that is capable - 24 of generating a credit or a grade and that is provided in an - 25 interactive learning environment in which the majority of the - 26 curriculum is delivered using the internet and in which pupils are - 27 separated from their instructor or teacher of record by time or